shokohara/shokohara.github.io/README.md

 ## What language can you use?
 - Scala
 - Java
-- HTML CSS SASS SCSS LESS
+- HTML
-- JavaScript
-- TypeScript
-- CoffeeScript
+- CSS, and other many alternative languages
+- JavaScript, and other many alternative languages
 - Haskell
 - Bash
 - Zsh